fx-giant/giant-documentations/visual/chord-diagram.md

 ### Source

 A field with text data type can be used for **Source** binding.
-This will be displayed as the Category or Entity values, where it represents the origin or initial flow of a particular data.
+This will be displayed as the Category or Entity values, whereby it represents the origin, beginning or initial flow of a particular data.

 ### Destination

 A field with text data type can be used for **Destination** binding.
-This will also be displayed as another Category or Entity value **BUT** it is needed to be paired with the **Source** binding to properly generate the relationship, where it represents the destination or end flow of a particular data from above **Source**.
+This will also be displayed as another Category or Entity value **BUT** it is needed to be paired with the **Source** binding to properly generate the relationship.
+It represents the destination, ending or final flow of a particular data from above **Source**.

 ### Actual

 A field with numeric data type can be used for **Actual** binding.
-The size of each arc will correspond to the value of Actual field binding i.e. sum of data with bigger values will be shown in a larger arc size.
+The size of each arc will correspond to the value of Actual field binding i.e. data with bigger values will be shown in a larger arc size.

 ## Other Settings